Austin Transportation and Public Works

 Play Streets

-Play Streets will remain open to traffic from residents, deliveries, and emergency response.
+Play Streets will remain open to traffic from residents, their guests, deliveries, emergency response, etc.

-• Be a local road (ASMP Class 1 road or lower)
+• Be a local road (Level 1 street or lower)

 • Be a residential street (90% or more residential).
-Streets with multifamily buildings will be considered on a case-by-case basis If there is a school or place of worship on the block, they must approve the closure.
+Streets with multifamily buildings will be considered on a case-by-case basis.
+If there is a school or place of worship on the block, they must approve the equipment.

 • Receive support from at least 60% of the households along the block